nehaannie/wordcounter_flaskapp/README.md

-# Word,Paragraph and Charcter counter
+# Word,Paragraph and Character counter
 This Flask web application provides a user-friendly interface for counting the number of words, paragraphs, and characters in a given text input.
 ## Features